-EchoStar I and EchoStar II are Martin Marietta Series 7000 satellites equipped with 16 Ku-band transponders, each with 130 Watts of power, approximately eight times the power of typical C-band transponders.
-EchoStar III is a Marietta Series 2100AX satellite equipped with 3,840 Watts of power which can be divided among 16 to 32 Ku-band transponders.
+EchoStar I and EchoStar II are Lockheed Martin Series 7000 satellites equipped with 16 Ku-band transponders, each transponder with 130 Watts of power, approximately eight times the power of typical C-band transponders.
+EchoStar III will be a Lockheed Martin Series 2100AX satellite equipped with 3,840 Watts of power which can be divided among 16 to 32 Ku-band transponders.
+EchoStar IV will be a Lockheed Martin Series 2100AX Satellite equipped with 32 Ku-band transponders.
 Each transponder will be capable of handling analog video channels or multiple digital video, audio and data channels.
 The satellites have a minimum design life of 12 years and an estimated orbital life of 15 years or more if optimally deployed.
 The Satellite Contracts provide for the construction and delivery of multiple high powered DBS satellites and related services.

-All pre-launch payments due to Martin Marietta with respect to EchoStar I and EchoStar II were made.
-The remainder of the aggregate purchase price for each satellite is required to be paid, with interest at the prime rate, over a period of five years after the delivery and launch of each satellite (the "Deferred Payments"); provided, however, if EchoStar II is not launched within 180 days after delivery by Martin Marietta, EchoStar is required under the Satellite Contracts to begin making the Deferred Payments.
-The majority of the purchase price for EchoStar III is required to be paid in monthly payments during construction.
-Deferred Payments in an amount approximately equal to 20% of the aggregate Deferred Payments for EchoStar I and EchoStar II, are also available for EchoStar III on similar terms.
+All pre-launch payments due to Lockheed Martin with respect to EchoStar I and EchoStar II have been made.
+The remainder of the aggregate purchase price for each satellite is required to be paid, with interest ranging between 7.75% and 8.25%, over a period of five years after the delivery and launch of each satellite (the "Deferred Payments").
+The majority of the purchase price for EchoStar III and EchoStar IV will be required to be paid in monthly payments during construction.
+EchoStar and Lockheed Martin have agreed to Deferred Payments of \$15.0 million and \$12.0 million for EchoStar III and EchoStar IV, respectively.